-Please contact Father Gerry at least 8 months prior to your wedding.
+Please contact Father Francis at least 6 months prior to your wedding.

 Husbands, love your wives, just as Christ loved the church and gave himself up for her.

 At its most basic level, marriage is a union between a man and a woman for the purpose of procreation and mutual love and support.